rexresearch

 an environment with moving fluid.

-methods and systems
+power conversion apparatuses, methods and systems

 US9257917

-include circuits for efficiently converting electrical energy to
+efficiently converting electrical energy to mechanical energy

-the movement of energy between electrical and mechanical forms in
+movement of energy between electrical and mechanical forms in

 either direction.
 In another aspect, an efficient mode of